natlas/natlas/natlas-server/README.md

 Starting the Server
 ------------------

 Starting the server is easy and can pretty much be handled entirely by the `run-server.sh` script.
-Simply navigate to the nweb-server folder (where this readme is) and `./run-server.sh`.
+Simply navigate to the natlas-server folder (where this readme is) and `./run-server.sh`.
 This will start the flask application in your terminal, listening on localhost on port 5000.
 If you really want, you could change this to listen on a specific IP address on another port, but it is encouraged that you add nginx in front of your flask application.

 Furthermore, you might think it's mighty inconvenient that the flask application is running in your terminal and now you can't close the terminal without shutting down the server.
 You can remediate this with a systemd unit (an example one will be provided), or by simply launching the server inside a `screen` session.